mr-niels-christensen/environment-scotland-dot-rural/docs/md/add-feature-ask-the-experts.md

 I want the button to open a partially filled question form on `http://earthscience.stackexchange.com/`.
 I want the title of paper on the focus page to be filled in, and I want the question to be tagged "environment" and "scotland".
 Through trial and error I have established that for a paper named "Sunshine", the URL should be `http://earthscience.stackexchange.com/questions/ask?tags=environment scotland&title=Sunshine`

 Create a new JavaScript file `src\main\frontend\focus-ask.js`.
 The convention for our JavaScript files is to indicate the "owning" HTML page before the hyphen.
 In this case the code supports `focus.html` so I put `focus` before `ask`.
-Shared JacaScript files begin with `common`.
+Shared JavaScript files begin with `common`.

 Put the following code in the file:
 ```javascript